churchill-lab/gbrs/README.rst

 Overview
 --------

-GBRS is a suite of tools for reconstructing genomes using RNA-Seq data from multiparent population without resorting to array-based genotype information.
+GBRS is a suite of tools for reconstructing genomes using RNA-Seq data from multiparent population.
 It also quantifies allele specific expression.

 * Free software: GPLv3 license
 * Documentation: https://gbrs.readthedocs.org.